-New Coronavirus Relief Laws Require Paid Employee Leave
+New Coronavirus Relief Law Requires Paid Employee Leave

-As part of sweeping legislation signed into law by President Trump on March 18, 2020, two laws were enacted that provide workers with paid leave for reasons related to the coronavirus (COVID-19) pandemic.
+As part of the Families First Coronavirus Response Act signed into law by President Trump on March 18, 2020, two laws were enacted that provide workers with paid leave for reasons related to the coronavirus (COVID-19) pandemic.
 One of the new leave provisions, the "Emergency Family and Medical Leave Expansion Act," allows 12 weeks of partially compensated FMLA leave to care for a child whose school or child care facility has been closed due to COVID-19.
 The leave applies only to workers who have been employed by their current employer for 30 days.